 - Guardians earn a sustainable living score, and wear a green “Sustainability Badge” that a player can design.
 As the Guardian learns and adopts more sustainability practices, his or her sustainability score increases and the Sustainability Badge gets greener.
 (Players, of course, can do the same in real life, and wear their Guardian’s Sustainability Badge as a public statement.)
 The EarthQuest App keeps track of a Guardian’s sustainability score.

 - While the game is played face to face in small teams, players may enhance their play by using their mobile devices and the EarthQuest app to store and share Guardian information, access multi-media and maps, explore educational websites for environmental research and learning, and network with other EarthQuest players throughout the U.S.

-- EarthQuest involves conflict, but promotes nonviolence, peacemaking and use of conflict resolution skills.
+- EarthQuest involves conflict, but promotes nonviolence, cooperation, peacemaking and use of conflict resolution skills.

-- EarthQuest is also a new kind of augmented reality game, blending the simulated future game world with real life today: players who engage in real life environmental service projects in their community earn points for their Guardian descendants in the game.
+- EarthQuest is also a new kind of augmented reality game, blending the simulated future game world with real life today: players who engage in real life environmental service projects in their community and adopt sustainability practices at home earn points for their Guardian descendants in the game.